Legislature Considers Leaving NPV Compact One Year After Joining

 Denise Tepler (D-Sagadahoc)

-On May 29th the senate moved LD 252 from Tabled to Unfinished Business, keeping the bill alive for when the legislature reconvenes after the summer break.
+On May 29th the senate moved LD 252 from Tabled to Unfinished Business, keeping the bill alive, for now.

 More from The Maine Polis on the NPV Compact